coderefinery/installation/content/index.rst

   *I have ...*

-  - Shell terminal (Bash or Zsh) and Git configured (user name, email, and editor) and verified (:ref:`instructions <shell-and-git>`)
+  - Shell terminal (Bash or Zsh or Git Bash) and Git configured (user name, email, and editor) and verified (:ref:`instructions <shell-and-git>`)
   - Relatively new version of Miniconda3 (less than 3 years old) (:ref:`instructions <conda>`)